In this review we’ll talk about XP Deus – a metal detector which people love or hate – well, it depends. Did you know that Deus is Latin for God?

 This implicates that you’ll have to turn to the service center to replace the batteries or do it on your own.
 Furthermore, XP Deus batteries should be exploited properly.
 Namely: they shouldn’t get completely discharged, the device should be stored under certain temperature and conditions, since lithium batteries don’t like when it’s cold.

-This metal detector is a professional one, its complete package costs 1500$ on Amazon.com.
+This metal detector is a professional one.
 Besides this XP Deus requires some number of accessories which sooner or later you will have to buy.
 One day you see that you need a case for the control unit, since you want it to serve longer, another day you want to go treasure hunting on the beach and you have to buy a waterproof case etc. then you start dreaming of buying a carrying bag and power bank for the MD and so on.

 No noise cancel function